Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Application to cancer initiation and field cancerization

-When $\Gamma$ is small, the first successful cancer cell typically arises within the first successful type-1 clone.
-As $\Gamma$ increases, cancer may initiate from one of several successful type-1 clones, and for large values of $\Gamma$, it may even arise from an unsuccessful type-1 clone before it goes extinct (Fig.~\ref{fig:regimes}).
-A more detailed description can be found in \cite{DurFooLed}, \cite{FLR2014} and \cite{foo2020mutation}.
+When $\Gamma$ is small, the first successful cancer cell (type-2) typically arises within the first successful type-1 clone.
+As $\Gamma$ increases, it becomes possible for cancer to initiate from one of several successful type-1 clones, and when $\Gamma$ is large, it may even arise from an unsuccessful type-1 clone before it goes extinct (Fig.~\ref{fig:regimes}).
+A more detailed discussion of these regimes can be found in \cite{DurFooLed}, \cite{FLR2014} and \cite{foo2020mutation}.

-Fortunately, the analysis in \cite{FLR2014} carries over to the more general $w>1$ case, with the assumption that type-1 clones grow deterministically as a set of stacked disks (Fig.~\ref{fig:modeldynamics}b) with radial growth rate $c_w(\beta) = p_w \sqrt{\pi w \beta} \big/ \sqrt{\log(1/\beta)}$.
+Fortunately, the analysis in \cite{FLR2014} carries over to the more general $w>1$ case, with the assumption that type-1 clones grow deterministically as a union of two-dimensional disks (Fig.~\ref{fig:modeldynamics}b) with radial growth rate $c_w(\beta) = p_w \sqrt{\pi w \beta} \big/ \sqrt{\log(1/\beta)}$.
 We begin by considering the metaparameter $\Gamma$.
 Note first the asymmetric role of the mutation rates $u_1$ and $u_2$: Increasing $u_1$ increases the likelihood that multiple successful type-1 clones arise prior to cancer initiation (large-$\Gamma$ regime), whereas increasing $u_2$ has the reverse effect (small-$\Gamma$ regime).
-Note next the asymmetric role of $\beta$ and $w$: As $\beta$ increases, $\Gamma$ increases according to $\beta \log(1/\beta)$ for small $\beta$, while as $w$ increases, $\Gamma$ decreases according to $1/(p_w^2w)$.
-Both parameters affect how quickly type-1 clones expand, but $\beta$ also affects the success probability of a type-1 clone by \eqref{eq:gamblersruin}.
-Thus, whereas a larger $w$ means faster type-1 clonal expansion and a greater chance that cancer initiates within the early clones (small-$\Gamma$ regime), a larger $\beta$ means more successful clones arise, which turns out to outweigh faster clonal expansion.
+Note also the asymmetric role of $\beta$ and $w$: As $\beta$ increases, $\Gamma$ increases according to $\beta \log(1/\beta)$ for small $\beta$, while as $w$ increases, $\Gamma$ decreases according to $1/(p_w^2w)$.
+Both parameters affect how quickly type-1 clones expand, but $\beta$ also affects the success probability of type-1 clones by \eqref{eq:gamblersruin}.
+Thus, whereas a larger $w$ means faster type-1 clonal expansion and a greater chance that cancer initiates within the early clones (small-$\Gamma$ regime), for larger $\beta$, faster type-1 expansion is counterbalanced by the fact that more successful type-1 clones arise, which turns out to push the dynamics toward several successful type-1 clones (large-$\Gamma$ regime).

 We next consider the distribution of $\sigma_2$, the time of cancer initiation.
 Its density is given by (4) in \cite{FLR2014}, with the substitution $\gamma_2 := \pi w$ (area of stacked unit disks in $\Z^2 \times \Z_w$) and $c_w(\beta) = p_w \sqrt{\pi w \beta} \big/ \sqrt{\log(1/\beta)}$.
 Predictably, as the tissue thickness $w$ increases, faster type-1 expansion translates into earlier cancer initiation (Fig.~\ref{fig:sigma2}).
 In Figure \ref{fig:speed_illustration}b of Section \ref{sec_mainstatement}, we noted that premalignant population growth is over three times as fast on $w=5$ layers as on $w=1$ layer, whereas cancer initiation speeds up around twofold over this range according to Figure \ref{fig:sigma2}.
 To see why, note that the probability of the event $\{\sigma_2 \in dt\}$ depends on the ``total mass'' or ``spacetime volume'' of type-1 particles up until time $t$, i.e.~the time-integral of the size of the type-1 population.
 Under our deterministic growth assumption, a successful type-1 clone that originates at time 0 grows to size $(c_w(\beta))^2s^2\pi w$ by time $s$, and it reaches spacetime volume $V$ by time